tartley/genesis/README.txt

   profile
     Requires RunSnakeRun, see Makefile for details.

-The Makefile can be used on Windows by, for example, having Cygwin binaries on your PATH.
+The Makefile can be used on Windows by having Cygwin binaries on your PATH.

 Defining your own templates